VinaySampath14/agentic-code-repair/README.md

 # Agentic Code Repair

 Give it a GitHub issue URL.
-It reads the codebase, finds the broken code, writes a patch, runs the tests, and opens a draft PR — no human input beyond the issue.
+It reads the codebase, finds the broken code, writes a patch, runs the tests, and opens a draft PR; no human input beyond the issue.

-Evaluated on [SWE-bench Lite](https://github.com/princeton-nlp/SWE-bench) — 50 real bugs across Django, Sympy, scikit-learn, and 8 other OSS repos.
+Evaluated on [SWE-bench Lite](https://github.com/princeton-nlp/SWE-bench); 50 real bugs across Django, Sympy, scikit-learn, and 8 other OSS repos.

 ---